← All varieties

 Origin and History

-This variety originated on the farm of the late Elkannah Morton in Bill Town, Nova Scotia.
-It has become a favorite apple for both market and home use.
+Supposed to originate on the farm of the late Elkannah Morton, Bill Town, Nova Scotia.

-The tree is moderately vigorous, forming a round rather spreading head.
-It is an early and good bearer, producing fruit annually and reliably.
+Moderately vigorous, forming a round rather spreading head.
+An early and good bearer annually.

-Skin: Whitish ground color nearly covered with light and dark rich red coloring, becoming quite dark in the sun.
-The surface sometimes displays obscure stripes and splashes, and in some instances shows nettings of russet.
+Skin: Whitish, nearly covered with light and dark rich red, quite dark in the sun.
+Sometimes a few obscure stripes and splashes; sometimes nettings of russet.

 Stem: Medium length, slender.